oliverjam/learn-form-validation/README.md

 ### Required values

-Users generally expect required fields to be [marked with an asterix](https://www.nngroup.com/articles/required-fields/).
+Users generally expect required fields to be [marked with an asterisk](https://www.nngroup.com/articles/required-fields/).
 We can add one inside the `<label>`.
 However this will cause screen readers to read out the label as "email star", which is not correct.
-We should wrap the asterix in an element with `aria-hidden="true"` to ensure it isn't read out.
+We should wrap the asterisk in an element with `aria-hidden="true"` to ensure it isn't read out.

 #### Challenge